ghost-fvtt/fxmaster/README.md

   ],
 };
 ```
-Then you can add them to the Specials create dialog by merging it to the CONFIG.fxmaster.specials object.
+Then in a second file you can add the previously created effects by merging them with the CONFIG.fxmaster.specials object as follow.

 ```javascript
 import { Effects } from "./effects.js";